 A participant in the investigation or resolution of the allegation

 A confidential resource.
 As defined by UNT policy 12.005 (Prohibition of Sexual Assault and Retaliation), Confidential Employees are licensed professional mental health counselors, health care professionals, and attorneys working in those capacities for the University

 Legal counsel.
 Respondents seeking legal advice should consult an attorney.

-A Respondent may also contact Shante Clinton, Director, Center for Leadership and Service, if they require any assistance with a Respondent Advisor.
+A Respondent may also contact Shante Clinton, if they require any assistance with a Respondent Advisor.

 The UNT Peer Advocates are students and part-time employees of the Dean of Students Office.
 They provide free, private consultations to students to help them prepare for conduct meetings and can answer questions about the conduct process.
 Peer Advocates can help students with prepare for a DOS conference or committee review, answer questions about sanctions imposed through the conduct process, explain options to request a review of a conduct decision, and make referrals to UNT resources.

 Peer Advocates also provide outreach and programming to students and student groups.
 Call the Dean of Students Office (940.565.2648) to schedule an appointment to speak with a Peer Advocate.